 This is based on over 2,839 independent customer reviews (as of 31/02/24), with ratings of:

 Peace of Mind plan = 4.6*

 Google Review rating = 4.5* (based on 759 reviews)

 Trust Pilot rating = 4.7* (based on 501 reviews)

 Don’t let its enormous size fool you – the Great Dane is a gentle giant and a people pleaser.
 Danes are incredibly affectionate, sweet, friendly and patient dogs.

 You may be tempted to let a little Great Dane puppy jump on you and sit on your lap, but it is important to establish rules early because before long, the puppy will be almost as big as you!

-The Great Dane is an intelligent dog who is eager to please.
 If given lots of early training and socialisation, the Great Dane can be a good companion for other dogs, though it should not live in the same household as smaller pets such as rabbits and mice.

 Not all conditions are covered by Pet Insurance.
 For details of Bow Wow Meow Pet Insurance cover, refer to the Product Disclosure Statement.